Perennials for fall

 Fall brings a new sort of energy to a garden.
 As the hot summer days give way to cooler temperatures, the plants don their colourful foliage, fruit forms and flowering tapers off.
 But there’s still lots of life left!
 A well-planned garden can offer continued delights right up until the first snowfall.

-As this plot shows, flowers aren’t the only way to brighten up a garden space.
-When designing your borders, you can plan for fall interest by paying special attention to foliage colour, late-blooming plants and ones that form berries, and grasses with a variety of textures.
+When designing your borders and choosing your plants, you can plan for fall interest by paying special attention to foliage colour, a selection of late-blooming plants and ones that form berries, and grasses with a variety of textures.
 Perennial combinations can put on a lovely display even in October and November.
-And why not add a shrub or two with showy fall colours?

 Long-blooming perennials